Skip to content

 1. Event Trigger

-A user performs an action on GitHub, such as opening a pull request, updating it, or commenting on it.
+A user performs an action on GitHub or GitLab, such as opening a pull request or merge request, updating it, or commenting on it.
 This action triggers an event that is sent to the Terrateam server.

 2. Event Evaluation

 The Terrateam server evaluates the received event to determine if a Terraform operation needs to be executed.
-It analyzes the changes in the pull request and decides whether to trigger a plan or apply operation.
+It analyzes the changes in the pull request or merge request and decides whether to trigger a plan or apply operation.

 3. Workflow Dispatch

-If the server determines that a Terraform operation is required, it dispatches a GitHub Actions workflow to the Terrateam runner.
+If the server determines that a Terraform operation is required, it dispatches a workflow (GitHub Actions or GitLab CI/CD) to the Terrateam runner.
 The workflow contains the necessary information and instructions for executing the Terraform commands.

 4. Terraform Execution